Samsung Galaxy S23 Ultra vs Galaxy S22 Ultra: The biggest upgrades

 (Image credit: Future)

-The S23 Ultra also builds on the Nightography features of the S22 Ultra, optimizing photos in low light while reducing noise and improved details and color tones.
+Back to the S23 Ultra: it builds on the Nightography features of the S22 Ultra, optimizing photos in low light while reducing noise and improved details and color tones.
 There's still an Expert RAW app for shooting in RAW format, but now you can tinker with multiple exposures or use Astrophoto settings to capture the stars.

 Video gets a boost with the Samsung S23 Ultra, as you can now shoot 8K video at 30fps, up from 24fps.
 And you get double the optical image stabilizer angles for steadier footage.

 We've tested the Galaxy S23 Ultra's cameras, but against phones like the iPhone 14 Pro Max and the Pixel 7 Pro — not against its predecessor.
-Still, the S23 Ultra's camera capabilities impressed us enough to declare that Samsung's latest is the best camera phone, so we would say the changes from the S22 Ultra add up to an improved experience.
+Still, the S23 Ultra's camera capabilities impressed us enough to declare that Samsung's phone was the best camera phone at the time; subsequent releases — including the S24 Ultra — have since replaced the S23 Ultra on that list.
+Nevertheless, it remains a very strong performer when taking photos and capturing video.

 Galaxy S23 Ultra vs. Galaxy S22 Ultra: Performance